 The Trevelyans are credited with turning Seaton from a fishing village into a popular Victorian seaside resort.
 This transformation is unlikely to have taken place, however, without the arrival of the railway in 1868, when Seaton was patched into the London South Western Railway main line running between London Waterloo and Salisbury to Exeter, via a branch line umbilicus from Seaton Junction, 4 miles to the north of the town.

-Seaton celebrates it’s Victorian Heritage each year at Christmas with a special Victorian Artisan Market which takes place on Windsor Gardens on the Second Saturday of December.
+Seaton celebrates it’s Victorian Heritage each year at Christmas when a special Victorian Artisan Market takes place in Windsor Gardens, click here for more details

 Seaton During War and Peace